 |Istanbul Shopping Center For Sale|

-It is also illegal in Turkey not to wear a seatbelt in the front or the rear of a vehicle where they are fitted and fines will be imposed for this offence.
-For children 12 years age and over, wearing a seatbelt is compulsory while traveling in the front of the vehicle.
+It is also illegal in Turkey not to wear a seatbelt in the front or the rear of a vehicle where they are fitted and fines will be imposed for this offense.
+For children 12 years age and over, wearing a seat belt is compulsory while traveling in the front of the vehicle.

 Remember - there are toll roads in Turkey, so keep some change handy with you when out driving.